fedarko/strainFlye/README.md

   -h, --help  Show this message and exit.

 Commands:
-  align         Aligns reads to contigs, and process this alignment. call-naive    Performs naive mutation identification using NaiveFreq. est-fdr       Estimates the FDR of identified mutations. div-idx       Computes the diversity index of MAGs.
+  align         Aligns reads to contigs, and processes this alignment. call-naive    Performs naive mutation identification using NaiveFreq. est-fdr       Estimates the FDR of identified mutations. div-idx       Computes the diversity index of MAGs.